 The "Flakturm IV" is a high bunker built by forced laborers in only 300 days in 1942.
 After bomb attacks on Berlin by Allied Air Forces, Adolf Hitler ordered to built "flak towers".
 The bunker with 3.5 m thick walls was designed by Albert Speer and Friedrich Tamms.
 Flak = Flugabwehrkanone (anti-aircraft gun).

-Friedrich (Fritz) Höger is the best-known representative of brick-stone expressionism, which spread around 1920 in northern Germany.
+Fritz Höger was the best-known representative of brick expressionism, which spread across northern Germany around 1920.
 His trademark were curved shapes made of dark brown bricks in combination with green copper roofs.
-The "Anzeiger-Hochhaus" in Hanover is also one of his works.
+The Anzeiger Hochhaus in Hanover was also designed by Höger.

 regiopia architecture guides